tahuja002/slate/source/index.html.md

 * *smart.api* Non-context aware API for executing operations on all authorized resources
 * *smart.patient.api* Context aware API which automatically applies its operations to the patient in context

+**launch.html**

+This html file is used to authorize the App with FHIR server for scopes the App is trying to use

+**index.html**

+This html file is primarily used to display resources on front end

-# Registering SMART APP
+# Registering SMART App
 Once we have the SMART App created per the Project Setup step, get the application hosted.
-Your application is now ready to be registered with CERNER.
-Go to the link [Developer Portal APP Registration](https://code.cerner.com/developer/smart-on-fhir/register), sign into your CERNER Care Account and fill up following details:
+Your application is now ready to be registered with Cerner.
+Go to the link [Developer Portal APP Registration](https://code.cerner.com/developer/smart-on-fhir/register), sign into your Cerner Care Account and fill up following details:

 Field | Description
 --------- | -----------
 App Name | Any name for your APP you want to give SMART Launch URI | URL to the launch.html file .
-Like https://app_url/launch.html Redirect URI | Just put your base app url.
-Like https://app_url/ App Type | SMART App type.
-Provider facing or Patient facing App.
+Like https://<username>.github.io/smart-starter-app/launch.html Redirect URI | Just put your base app url.
+Like https://<username>.github.io/smart-starter-app/index.html App Type | Select Patient facing App.
-FHIR Spec | The FHIR server version you want to target your SMART App against.
+FHIR Spec | Select DSTU2
 Authorized | Select yes.
 Authorized App will go through secured OAuth2 login.
 Standard Scopes | These are standard scopes that are required to launch SMART App.
-User Scopes | Select appropriate user scopes
+User Scopes | Dont select anything here
-Patient Scopes | Select appropriate patient scopes
+Patient Scopes | Select Patient and Observation scopes

 and click Register.
-This will send request to CERNER FHIR group for them to create client id for the app authorization.
+This will send request to Cerner FHIR group for them to create client id for the app authorization.

 After this you will receive an email stating what your Client ID and Launch URL is.